Here are some tips and tricks on how to store apples to keep them fresh longer. Correct storage will make apples last up to a couple of months.

 - Only choose well kept apples for stockpiling over the winter – that is, only those fruits without bruises or signs of rotting.
 Store apples with the stem attached.

 Tip: Use bruised apples for homemade applesauce.

 - Plastic-Free Shopping: 3 Easy Tips for Waste Reduction

 - Reuse Vegetable Scraps: Skip the Trash and put Food back on your Plate

 - Healthy Grocery List: 6 Unhealthy Foods to Cross Out

 This article was translated by Evan Binford.
-You can view the original here: Äpfel lagern: Das musst du beachten.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Äpfel lagern: Das musst du beachten.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.